avishek19dec/price_monitor/README.md

 2. Run notify.py and allow permissions to get the refresh token.
 3. Paste refresh token in notify.py.
 4. Set Sender address in server.py
 5. All set.
-Run the Application.
+Run the server.py file.